Are you looking to explore a career in theatre and gain useful experience? Consider applying for an Everyman Theatre Internship.

 - Review the available internship positions.

-- Complete Everyman Theatre Internship Application and send to firstname.lastname@example.org.
-(You will receive an acknowledgement of receipt.)
+- Complete the Everyman Theatre Internship Application and send to firstname.lastname@example.org.
+(You will receive an acknowledgment of receipt.)

 - All internship candidates are first vetted through the Everyman Education Department.

-- You will receive an update on the status of your application regardless of outcome in a timely manner.
-If you progress beyond the application stage, you will receive clear instruction on next steps.
+- You will receive an update on the status of your application regardless of the outcome in a timely manner.
+If you progress beyond the application stage, you will receive clear instructions on next steps.

 INTERNSHIPS CURRENTLY AVAILABLE:

 Education Interns must have availability Monday-Friday between 8am-6pm

 Summer dates: Jun 22-Aug 8th plus one week of orientation